auth0/rules/rules/google-multifactor.md

     // if (user.user_metadata && user.user_metadata.use_mfa){
       context.multifactor = {
         provider: 'google-authenticator',
+        // issuer: 'Label on Google Authenticator App', // optional
-        // optional, the key to use for TOTP. by default one is generated for you
+        // key: '{YOUR_KEY_HERE}', //  optional, the key to use for TOTP. by default one is generated for you
-        // key: '{YOUR_KEY_HERE}'
-        // optional, force Google Authenticator everytime this rule runs.
+        // ignoreCookie: true // optional, force Google Authenticator everytime this rule runs.
 Defaults to false. if accepted by users the cookie lasts for 30 days (this cannot be changed)
-        // ignoreCookie: true,
       };
     // }
   }